Slicer/Slicer/Docs/developer_guide/extensions.md

 If you see red in any of the columns for your extension, click on the hyperlinked number of errors to see the details.

-Always check the dashboard after you first introduce your extension, or after you make any changes to the code!
+Always check the dashboard after you first introduce your extension, or after you make any changes to the code.